wvwa25/SWE_Team_5/project/style-guide.md

    Use elements for what they have been created for.
 For example, use heading elements for headings, p elements for paragraphs, h elements for headings, etc.
   ### Multimedia Fallback
+   Provide alternative contents for multimedia.

+   For multimedia, such as images, videos, animated objects via canvas, make sure to offer alternative access.
+For images that means use of meaningful alternative text (alt) and for video and audio transcripts and captions, if available.
   ### Separation of Concerns
+   Separate structure from presentation from behavior.

+   Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.

+   That is, make sure documents and templates contain only HTML and HTML that is solely serving structural purposes.
+Move everything presentational into style sheets, and everything behavioral into scripts.

+   In addition, keep the contact area as small as possible by linking as few style sheets and scripts as possible from documents and templates.

+   Separating structure from presentation from behavior is important for maintenance reasons.
+It is always more expensive to change HTML documents and templates than it is to update style sheets and scripts.
   ### Entity References
+   Do not use entity references.

+   There is no need to use entity references like ```&mdash;```, ```&rdquo;```, or ```&#x263a;```, assuming the same encoding (UTF-8) is used for files and editors as well as among teams.

+   The only exceptions apply to characters with special meaning in HTML (like ```<``` and ```&```) as well as control or “invisible” characters (like no-break spaces).
   ### Optional Tags
   ### ```type``` Attributes
   ### ```id``` Attributes